starbugs/icedcoffee/README.md

 Its main focus is on user interfaces in the context of games, but of course you may use it for all kinds of rich and dynamic application frontends.

-IcedCoffee is open source and free for both non-commercial and commercial use (MIT license.)
+IcedCoffee is open source and free for both non-commercial and commercial use (MIT license).

 	Note: This is an early release, which means that some things aren't quite finished yet.